-If your employer provides health insurance, during open enrollment you might be offered a new plan option, a new insurance provider, a higher-deductible insurance plan or new supplemental insurance plans, such as hospital indemnity or critical illness insurance coverage.
+If your employer provides health insurance, during annual and open enrollment 2021 you might be offered a new plan option, a new insurance provider, a higher-deductible insurance plan or new supplemental insurance plans, such as hospital indemnity or critical illness insurance coverage.

 Some employers offer more choices during open enrollment than others; many employers may prefer to stay with the same insurance provider and continue offering a similar range of options.